davibarreira/Vizagrams.jl/docs/src/index.md

 of providing high expressiveness with intuitive usability.

-The framework implements a diagramming DSL together with a visualization grammar, thus allowing users to create diagrams by combining and transforming plots, as well as create new visualization specifications using diagram construction operations.
+The framework implements a diagramming DSL together with a visualization grammar, thus allowing users to create diagrams by combining and transforming plots, as well as to create new visualization specifications using diagram construction operations.

 -----
 ## Why another visualization package?

-The moto for Vizagrams is "high expressiveness with intuitive usability".
+The moto for Vizagrams is "high expressiveness with intuitive usability."
 In other words, the goal is for users to be able to produce (complex) visualizations without having to become power-users or resorting to ad-hoc methods, where the complexity is hidden by several lines of code.